learn-co-curriculum/react-hooks-redux-action-creators/README.md

 # Review and Dive into Actions

-In this lesson, we will discuss:
+## Learning Goals

-- The properties of an action
+- Define the important properties of an action
-- How to use action creators to create an action.
+- Use action creators to create an action

 ## Introduction